emqx/quic/docs/messages_to_owner.md

-# Messages to Owner Processes
+# Messages to the owner process

 Since most of API calls are asynchronous, the API caller or the stream/connection owner can receive async messages as following